dapr/java-sdk/examples/src/main/java/io/dapr/examples/configuration/grpc/README.md

 ### Using the ConfigurationAPI

 The java SDK exposes several methods for this -
-* `client.getConfiguration(...)` for getting a configuration for a single key.
+* `client.getConfiguration(...)` for getting a configuration for a single/multiple keys.
-* `client.getConfigurations(...)` for getting a configurations by passing a variable no. of arguments or list of argumets.
 * `client.subscribeToConfigurations(...)` for subscribing to a list of keys for any change.

-The code uses the `DaprPreviewClient` created by the `DaprPreviewClientBuilder`.

 ## Pre-requisites